Imperger/widgetron/README.md

 ### Session state

-Currently, the only two places where user code can be placed and executed are `onUISetup` and `onUpdate`.
-Defining variables outside of these functions is forbidden:
+Currently, user code can only be placed and executed within functions.
+Declaring variables or writing code outside of functions is not allowed.

 ```ts
 // ❌ Bad: variable defined outside of allowed functions